geminiwayne/AWS_Exercise/README.md

 ### 1. Preparation
 1. IAM Role for lambda permision
 2. Get access keys and export them
+3. set the bitbucket name in three files or as env(to do).

 ------
 ### 2. deploy and build